FastBufferWriter and FastBufferReader

 NativeArray<byte> is that it offers access to the allocation scheme of

 Allocator.TempJob.
 This uses a special type of allocation that is nearly as fast as stack allocation and involves no GC overhead, while being able to persist for a few frames.
-In general they are rarely if ever needed for more than a frame, but this does provide a very efficient option for creating buffers as needed, which avoids the need to use a pool for them.
+In general they're rarely if ever needed for more than a frame, but this does provide a efficient option for creating buffers as needed, which avoids the need to use a pool for them.
 The only downside is that buffers created this way must be manually disposed after use, as they're not garbage collected.

 To create your own

 FastBufferReaders, it's important to note that struct default/parameterless constructors can't be removed or overridden, but

 FastBufferWriter always owns its internal buffer and must be constructed with an initial size, an allocator, and a maximum size.
 If the maximum size isn't provided or is less than or equal to the initial size, the

 FastBufferWriter can't expand.

 FastBufferReader can be constructed to either own its buffer or reference an existing one via

 It's important to note with

 Allocator.None that the